Idaho Blue-Eyed Grass

 - In this area we have spotted them in middle elevations on the edges of grasslands or in grassy glades.

-- Sightings have been in the Quilchena Plateau and in the Lundbom Commonage, but it is rarely seen in B.C.
+- Sightings have been in the Quilchena Plateau, in the Lundbom Commonage, and in the Lac du Bois Grasslands, but it is generally rarely seen in B.C.

 We always watch for blue-eyed grass in areas where we have spotted it in the past and we try to hike those areas each year.
 It is a delicate beauty, a special experience to see and photograph it in late spring.